SamuelSanchezA/CustomAssemblyLanguage/README.md

 Saves line so you can jump back to it:
 lineName:

-how to jump back to a line:
+How to jump back to a line:

 JUMP, lineName

-how to add one variable to another:
+How to add one variable to another:
 (result is stored in varA)
 ADD varA, varB

-how to subtract one variable from another:
+How to subtract one variable from another:
 (result is stored in varA)
 SUBT varA, varB

-how to do input:
+How to do input:
 (varA has to be initialized, and input is stored in varA) varA, INPUT

-how to do output:
+How to do output:
 (prints out what is stored in varA)
 PRINT, varA